david2611/isaac_ros_bridge_codelets/gt_pose_publisher/README.md

 We should see a tf visualization with the world, map (gt_robot_init) robot, odom (where robot thinks robot_init is), two cameras, and a lidar.

-We have now added functionality for visualizing ground-truth poses of all objects within the scene.
+We have now added functionality for visualizing ground-truth poses of all objects within the scene (requires gt file in appropriate format EXAMPLE TO BE ADDED).

 ### WARNING ###
 If you change maps, you will need to update pose initializer information in the app.json.